What is SLC1A4 Deficiency?

 What We Know

 The gene, the protein, the mutation, and the biochemical mechanism are well characterized.
-Carrier screening is available and accurate.
+Carrier screening is available and accurate, but is not included on many genetic testing panels.

 🔬